Combat Jackets

 Your choice of colour should be suited to your surroundings.
 Black and grey may seem like a sensible choice, but they often stand out in wooded areas.

-In woodland environments, camouflage patterns such as Multicam, Ranger Green and PenCott work better because they blend in with the vegetation and the light conditions.
+In woodland environments, camouflage patterns such as Multicam, Ranger Green and PenCott work better because they blend in more naturally with vegetation and shaded areas.

 Frequently Asked Questions